informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 > Case i. captures the case where the light block at height
 > *nextHeight* has been verified, and we can choose a height closer to
 > the *targetHeight*.
-In Case iii. is a special case when we have
-> verified the *targetHeight*.
-In Case ii. the header of *nextHeight*
-> could not be verified, and we need to pick a smaller height.
 As we
 > get the *lightStore* as parameter, the choice of the next height can
 > depend on the *lightStore*, e.g., we can pick a height for which we
 > have already downloaded a light block.
+> In Case iii. is a special case when we have
+> verified the *targetHeight*.
+In Case ii. the header of *nextHeight*
+> could not be verified, and we need to pick a smaller height.

 ## Liveness Scenarios